- Home

 Glyphosate guidelines

-In 2021, the Weed Resistance Action Group (WRAG) glyphosate guidance was updated.
+In 2021, WRAG glyphosate guidance was updated.
 It included a revision to dose to ensure that there are ‘no survivors’ following an application.
 Survivors help drive the evolution of herbicide resistance.
 Typically, annual grasses require a minimum of 540 g a.i./ha for seedlings up to 2–3 leaves, 720 g a.i./ha when tillering and 1,080 g a.i./ha when flowering.
-The specific tillering dose is new.
+The specific tillering dose was new.
 Robust rates are needed to ensure complete kill.
 The revised guidance was based on the results from a five-year investment in research by AHDB.
+In 2025, WRAG confirmed the first cases of resistance to glyphosate in a UK weed species (Italian rye-grass).

 All weed research projects